GaganRajSingh/Anomaly_Detection/README.md

 Step1.
 First we need to run `extract_frames_ft.py` and after this we get input frames and their corresponding ground truth franes which will save to Input_data/video1.

 Step2.
-Then we run `adnn_detect_work.py` ADNNet (Arithmetic Distribution Neural Network) for background subtraction provided a pre-trained model which is trained with less than 1\% of ground truth frames from the CDNet2014 dataset and save the output frames in adnn_output folder.
+Then we run `adnn_detect_work.py` to generate the binary foreground mask for each frame in the video.
+These masks are stored in the folder adnn_output.

 Step3.
 Then we run `bayesian_refine_work.py` and will save our final refined frames in the bayesian_output folder.